 Climate change is having an impact as warmer temperatures allow a variety of pathogens to spread further.
 A scary possibility is presented by fungi that can carry some threatening diseases is limited by temperature.
 They infect cold blooded animals much more than warm blooded animals.
 But as temperatures rise and the environment gets more compromised, fungi could represent a future danger for humans and other warm blooded animals.

 It is very common for the general population and often politicians to look for scapegoats.
 Among them may be immigrants, poor people, pigs and Asians.
 Sonia gives an example of the SARS scare of 2003 in Toronto that found many Asians shunned as it was thought to have originated in China.
-One of my favourite movies, the Bollywood production of "Kal Ho Na Ho" started filming in Toronto, but overlapped with SCARS arriving in the same city.
+One of my favourite movies, the Bollywood production of "Kal Ho Na Ho" started filming in Toronto, but overlapped with SARS arriving in the same city.
 Before too long the film crew was transferred to New York and the script revised.
 You can still see bits of Toronto in the finished product as they had already invested a good part of their resources.

 The author uncovered in her research a link between sexual reproduction and pathogen immunity.
-Originally all reproduction was asexual such as simply splitting cells Asexual reproduction had most of the advantages against our favourite recreational activity, but sexual reproduction would not have survived if it did not offer some protection against pathogens as bio diversity is critical.
+Originally all reproduction was asexual such as simply splitting cells Asexual reproduction had most of the advantages against our favorite recreational activity, but sexual reproduction would not have survived if it did not offer some protection against pathogens as bio diversity is critical.
 This history was due to studies by William Hamilton in the 1970's.
 It was suggested that even in human mating activities that an underlying factor is pathogen fighting complementaries.

 Read more about the author: http://soniashah.com